Example with custom stratification by isolate source

 # plot the MIC distribution, coloured by count of associated genetic markers

-mic_by_marker_count <- assay_by_var(marker_count, measure = "mic", colour_by = "marker_count", colour_legend_label = "No. markers detected", antibiotic = "Ciprofloxacin", bar_cols = viridisLite::viridis(max(marker_count$marker_count) + 1)) +
+mic_by_marker_count <- assay_by_var(marker_count, measure = "mic", colour_by = "marker_count", colour_legend_label = "Total number\nof markers", pheno_drug = "Ciprofloxacin", colours = viridisLite::viridis(max(marker_count$marker_count) + 1)) +

 facet_wrap(~Source, ncol = 1)